Originally posted 2019-08-15 10:36:58.

 Originally posted 2017-01-15 06:00:48.

-Last week I visited Bataan, here in the Philippines, for the first time.
+Some time ago I visited Bataan, here in the Philippines, for the first time.
 I was amazed by the scenery, which is remarkable; beautiful mountains, beaches and sea views, amongst everything else.
 What a richness this country has!
-Anyway, the highlight of the tour was when an old friend suggested going to Las Casas de Acuzar at Bagac.
+Anyway, the highlight of the tour was when a friend suggested going to Las Casas de Acuzar at Bagac.

 Bagac is south of Olongapo on Subic Bay and is accessible by bus.
 Once again, the scenery en route is spectacular.